DiffAttack: Evasion Attacks Against Diffusion-Based Adversarial Purification: Conclusion

 In this paper, we propose \sysname, including the \lossname added on intermediate samples and a segment-wise forwarding-backwarding algorithm.
 We empirically demonstrate that \sysname outperforms existing adaptive attacks against diffusion-based purification by a large margin.
 We conduct a series of ablation studies and show that a moderate diffusion length benefits the model robustness, and attacks with the \lossname added over uniformly sampled time steps outperform that added over only initial/final time steps, which will help to better understand the properties of diffusion process and motivate future defenses.

-\textbf{Acknolwdgement.} This work is partially supported by the National Science Foundation under grant No. 1910100, No. 2046726, No. 2229876, DARPA GARD, the National Aeronautics and Space Administration (NASA) under grant no. 80NSSC20M0229, the Alfred P. Sloan Fellowship, and the Amazon research award.
+\textbf{Acknolwdgement.} This work is partially supported by the National Science Foundation under grant No. 1910100, No. 2046726, No. 2229876, DARPA GARD, the National Aeronautics and Space Administration (NASA) under grant no. 80NSSC20M0229, the Alfred P. Sloan Fellowship, the Amazon research award, and the eBay research award.